 The 2026 F1 ACADEMY season comprises six rounds, with each featuring on the Formula One support package during a Grand Prix weekend.

 The series got underway at China's Shanghai International Circuit in March.
-Next, it will make its way across the Atlantic to Montreal, followed by round three at the legendary Silverstone Circuit.
+Next, it will make its way across the Atlantic to Montréal, followed by round three at the legendary Silverstone Circuit.
 Round four will be by the sea at Zandvoort, and then the series will conclude with two stops in the States: the penultimate round in Austin before the season comes to a close under the bright lights of Las Vegas.

 The schedule

-For the calendar's remaining races at Silverstone, Zandvoort and Las Vegas, the format remains unchanged; the F1 ACADEMY race weekend includes one 40-minute Free Practice session, which gives teams and drivers the opportunity to dial into the circuit and hone their preferred setups, followed by Qualifying.
+F1 ACADEMY race weekends include one 40-minute Free Practice session, which gives teams and drivers the opportunity to dial into the circuit and hone their preferred setups, followed by Qualifying.

 The points